NoodlesCD/NoodlesCD.github.io/blogpost1.md

 <br>

-One benefit of dependency injection is that makes code maintainability and adjustment easier.
+One benefit of dependency injection is that makes **code maintainability and adjustment easier**.
 Looking at the first example above, if we wanted to change the Television Item to a different Item, such as Keyboard, we would have to manually change the ShoppingCart class.
 In the second example, there is no need to change the code since the necessary Item is passed as a parameter.

 Although dependency injection can be done manually in Java like the examples above, Spring can also take care of it automatically.
 Later in the blog post, we will discuss using Spring to build an API.
 For this API we will have a Controller class that automatically instantiates a Repository class thanks to Spring.
 This is achieved through the `@Autowired` annotation.